odanoburu/FreeLing-User-Manual/modules/dictionary.md

 *   Extend your dictionary: Dictionaries are created at installation time from sources in the directory `data/XX/dictionary` (where `XX` is the language code).
 Those files contain one triplet `word lemma tag` per line, and are fused in a single dictionary at installation time.

-    The script in `src/utilities/dicc-management/bin/build-dict.sh` will read the given files and build a dictionary with all them.
+    The script in `src/utilities/dicc-management/bin/build-dict.sh` will read the given files and build a dictionary with all them (check the file `src/utilities/dicc-management/README` for details).

     Thus, if you have a domain dictionary with a list of triplets `word lemma tag`, you can build a new dictionary fusing the original FreeLing entries with your domain entries.
 The resulting file can be given to the constructor of the dictionary class.